cockroachdb/docs/v21.2/recommended-production-settings.md

     This is especially recommended if you are using local disks with no RAID protection rather than a cloud provider's network-attached disks that are often replicated under the hood, because local disks have a greater risk of failure.
 You can do this for the [entire cluster](configure-replication-zones.html#edit-the-default-replication-zone) or for specific [databases](configure-replication-zones.html#create-a-replication-zone-for-a-database), [tables](configure-replication-zones.html#create-a-replication-zone-for-a-table), or [rows](configure-replication-zones.html#create-a-replication-zone-for-a-partition) (Enterprise-only).

 {{site.data.alerts.callout_info}}
 Under-provisioning storage leads to node crashes when the disks fill up.
 Once this has happened, it is difficult to recover from.
-To prevent your disks from filling up, provision enough storage for your workload, monitor your disk usage, and use a ballast file as described above.
+To prevent your disks from filling up, provision enough storage for your workload, monitor your disk usage, and use a [ballast file](cluster-setup-troubleshooting.html#automatic-ballast-files).
 For more information, see [capacity planning issues](cluster-setup-troubleshooting.html#capacity-planning-issues) and [storage issues](cluster-setup-troubleshooting.html#storage-issues).
 {{site.data.alerts.end}}

 ##### Disk I/O